Cook, Serve, Delicious! 2: Release

 Originally, Cook, Serve, Delicious!
 2!! was scheduled for release in August 2017 for Steam, however the game was released a month later.
 It was released for PlayStation 4 on December 18, 2018; and on Nintendo Switch and Xbox One on April 10, 2019.

 Reception

 The game received mixed reviews, with an aggregate score of 62/100 on Metacritic.
 GameSpew "highly recommended" the game and scored 90%, explaining that the gameplay is "easy to learn and fiendishly difficult to master", and also praised the amount of patches that had been released for the game since release.
-However, GameSpew also stated that the customization of the player's kitchen feature "particularly unnecessary", and did not use the function very often.
+However, GameSpew also stated that the customization of the player's kitchen feature was "particularly unnecessary" and did not use the function very often.

 Gita Jackson of Kotaku said the game was "quite exhilarating" despite making them "stressed" due to the "beautiful" looking food, and said it was an achievement that the game "washe[d] away all [their] frustration".
 However, GamesMaster UK were "baffled" by the game, and could not see why the game would be popular.